lukeduffy84/gym_subscription_ms4_2/README.md

 git push heroku master
 ```

-- Heroku will detect a django project, deploy the site and run manage.py collectstatic for us.
+- Heroku detects a django project, deploys the site files, runs pip install using the project's
+requirements.txt and runs the manage.py collectstatic command for us.

+- The site should now be live.
+However, if we click into of the product sections we will get
+a 500 error.
+This is because we still need to run database migrations.

 - To run initial database migrations and create a superuser account, open a bash session on
 the server by running: